hashicorp/terraform-provider-google/website/docs/r/monitoring_notification_channel.html.markdown

 * `description` -
   (Optional)
   An optional human-readable description of this notification channel.
 This description may provide additional details, beyond the display name, for the channel.
-This may not exceeed 1024 Unicode characters.
+This may not exceed 1024 Unicode characters.

 * `enabled` -
   (Optional)